IoT in Smart Appliances: How to Unlock its True Potential

 1. Create Ongoing Relationships with Customers

 Appliances used to be a once-in-a-decade purchase, but times are changing.
 The consumer mindset is shifting to expect regular product upgrades as companies consistently produce new, innovative models with cutting-edge features.
 While the average customer will wait several years to make another appliance purchase, that doesn’t mean they will be content with their purchase.
-They’ve been conditioned by their consumer electronics to expect new capabilities from devices on an ongoing basis, which means OEMs need to determine ways to increase the long-term value of the purchase.
+They’ve been conditioned by their consumer electronics device spend to expect new capabilities from devices on an ongoing basis, which means OEMs need to determine ways to increase the long-term value of the purchase.

 This perspective marks a transformation in the business-customer relationship.
 The end of the interactions is no longer the sale.
 OEMs have an opportunity to become more personalized, data-driven and continuous service providers.

 Smart appliances can help develop deeper relationships by contributing to the customer experience in different ways, such as providing tips on how to use the product, gleaning feedback on the product’s quality and supplying access to related goods and services.

 According to HubSpot's 2023 consumer trends survey, 78% of people are more willing to share personal data with a brand they trust, and 65% of respondents said trust is the determining factor in whether they share data with a brand.
 This level of trust in personal information presents businesses with an opportunity to display targeted messaging to help customer loyalty.
 The proper protection and use of customers’ personal information can lead to an increase in a brand’s most desired outcome: loyalty.

 2. Explore New Revenue Streams